awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    [ec2-user certs]$ ls -al intermediate.crt
    ```

-   The commands above should yield the following result:
+   These commands should yield the following result:

    ```
    -rw-r--r-- root root intermediate.crt
    ```

-1. If you used a custom key to create your CSR and the resulting host certificate, remove or rename the old key from the `/etc/pki/tls/private/` directory, and then install the new key there\.
+1. Place the private key you used to create the CSR in the `/etc/pki/tls/private/` directory\.
 **Note**
 There are several ways to upload your custom key to your EC2 instance, but the most straightforward and informative way is to open a text editor \(vi, nano, notepad, etc\.\) on both your local computer and your instance, and then copy and paste the file contents between them\.
 You need root \[sudo\] privileges when performing these operations on the EC2 instance\.
 This way, you can see immediately if there are any permission or path problems\.
 Be careful, however, not to add any additional lines while copying the contents, or to change them in any way\.